POSTED BY May 11, 2016 COMMENTS (36)ON

 Then try to pay 2-3X of that amount, which is Rs 30,000 or Rs 40,000 per month.
 If not that much, then at least 20,000.
 That way at least you will pay off the entire debt in next 1 yr if you are disciplined enough.

 The 3rd option is to try to get some loan from friends or family members and pay off the credit card debt in one go and then pay back the person later as per what you agreed with him/her.
-One can often get interest free loan from a close friend or a sibling if you communicate your problem well.
+One can often get free loans without any interest from a close friend or a sibling if you communicate your problem well.

 Most of the people have burned their fingers by giving money to their friends and relatives because it gets very tough to ask back the money and it can bring sourness in the relations due to money matters.

 So you can also choose to pay some interest because the person can anyways earn some money from FD, so better offer to pay 10% interest per year.
-It’s a win win situation if it works out!
+It’s a win-win situation if it works out!

 This does not clear your debt, but just shifts your debt from credit card to a personal loan.
 Much better option.
-For those who already have a home loan going on, they can also look at the top up loan facility which will be much cheaper to a personal loan.
+For those who already have a home loan going on, they can also look at the top-up loan facility which will be much cheaper to a personal loan.

-If you are not getting personal loan, then you can convert your debt to EMI option from the same lender.
+If you are not getting a personal loan, then you can convert your debt to an EMI option from the same lender.
 Almost all the big banks give an option to convert the credit card debt to EMI for tenures like 3/6/9/12/24 months.
 The interest can range between 13-18% depending on the lender.

 However, before opting for this option, please check if there is any processing charge or not?
 It might happen that the lender is providing free interest period, but then high processing fees will nullify the advantage 🙂

-However, note that this is a temporary solution for next 2-3 months and by that time you should look for further solutions.
+However, note that this is a temporary solution for the next 2-3 months and by that time you should look for further solutions.

-Below are some high level points which will save you from getting to credit card debt
+Below are some high-level points which will save you from getting to credit card debt

 Please share if you have any more solutions?